 Much like selling your notes, this often requires very little effort and time.
 This option offers and much better return on investment than traditional methods, such as Gumtree or Facebook marketplace, by offering recurring income; and you don’t have to part ways with your possessions to keep reaping the benefits of the sharing economy.

 So don’t let the struggle of a busy uni schedule or social life stop you from making a bit of money on the side.
-By utilising some of these tips you can afford to be flexible with your free time, put some money away for your inevitable student loans, or even go on a holiday!
+By utilising some of these tips you can afford to be flexible with your free time, put some money away for your inevitable student loans, pay for your favourite subscription, or even go on a holiday!